AnnaPilipenko/Web_app_Vue_and_Express/README.md

 ```

-The CORS specification requires an OPTIONS call to precede POST or GET.
+__The CORS specification requires an OPTIONS call to precede POST or GET.
+Use it before body-parser and pefore requests.__

 Run